Manhunter (film): Plot

 The FBI decodes Lecktor's coded message to the Tooth Fairy: it is Graham's home address with an instruction to kill Graham and his family.
 Graham rushes home to find his family safe but terrified.
-After the FBI moves Graham's family to a safe house, he explains to his son Kevin why he retired previously.
+After the FBI moves Graham's family to a safe house, he explains to his stepson Kevin why he retired previously.

 At his job in a St. Louis film lab, Francis Dollarhyde—the Tooth Fairy—approaches a blind co-worker, Reba McClane, and offers her a ride home.
 They go to Dollarhyde's home, where Reba is oblivious to the fact that Dollarhyde is watching home-movie footage of his planned next victims.
 The following night, Graham realizes the Tooth Fairy's murders are driven by a desire for acceptance.
 Meanwhile, Dollarhyde watches Reba being escorted home by another co-worker.
 Misinterpreting their interaction, he murders the man and abducts Reba.

 Searching for a connection between the murdered families, Graham realizes that the killer must have seen their home movies; he brought bolt cutters to a home that had a padlock in a home video which had since been removed.
 Graham and Crawford identify the lab in St. Louis where the films were processed.
 After determining which employees matched the killer's description, he and Crawford travel with a police escort to Dollarhyde's home.
 Inside, Dollarhyde prepares to kill Reba with a piece of glass.
 Seeing that Dollarhyde has someone with him, Graham lunges through a window.
 He is subdued by Dollarhyde, who retrieves a shotgun and shoots two police officers and injures Crawford.
 Wounded in the firefight, Dollarhyde returns to the kitchen, where he is killed by Graham.
-Reba, Graham, and Crawford are tended to by paramedics, and Graham returns home to his family.
+Reba, Graham, and Crawford are tended to by paramedics, and Graham returns home to his family after checking on the Sherman family.